ogunsoladebayo/ogunsoladebayo/README.md

 # Hi there! 👋 I'm Usman Ogunsola

 ## About Me

+💻 Backend Developer | Cloud Enthusiast | Open Source Contributor

-I am a passionate software developer with over 4 years of experience, specializing in back-end development.
+I am a passionate software developer with over 5 years of experience.
 I love building dynamic web projects and have expertise in all stages of the development cycle.

-My programming skills are diverse, and I am well-versed in numerous languages and frameworks, including Python, JavaScript/TypeScript, and C#.
-I am comfortable working with various development tools such as Django, Node.js, Express.js, Nest.js, and .NET Core.
+🚀 **Currently building [Omni Cloud](https://github.com/ogunsoladebayo/omni-cloud) that simplifies and unifies working with different cloud service file storage.**
+I'm creating a seamless API to handle file storage operations, whether you're working with AWS S3, Google Cloud Storage, Azure Blob Storage, or any other provider.
+Stay tuned for updates!

 ## Skills